Central City in Merrick County, Nebraska — The American Midwest (Upper Plains)

 Erected by Historical Land Mark Council.
 (Marker Number 6.)

-Marker series.
-This marker is included in the Mormon Pioneer Trail, and the Nebraska State Historical Society marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Roads & Vehicles • Settlements & Settlers.
+In addition, it is included in the Mormon Pioneer Trail, and the Nebraska State Historical Society series lists.

 Location.
-41° 6.292′ N, 98° 1.21′ W. Marker is in Central City, Nebraska, in Touch for map.
+41° 6.292′ N, 98° 1.21′ W. Marker is in Central City, Nebraska, in Merrick County.
+Marker is at the intersection of U.S. 30 and 15th Road, on the left when traveling west on U.S. 30.
 Marker is located at a roadside pullout backed by M Road.
+Touch for map.
 Marker is in this post office area: Central City NE 68826, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 2 other markers are within 10 miles of this marker, measured as the crow flies.
 Lone Tree (here, next to this marker); Chapman Cemetery GAR Marker (approx. 9.3 miles away).